sinny999s/sincaraV1/README.md

 ⚠️ Disclaimer: This software is provided as-is.
 Use it at your own risk — I’m not responsible for bans or consequences.

 🧠 How to Inject
-Run the injector as Administrator
+Run processhacker find javaw and inject

 Launch Minecraft (Lunar Client)